sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-new-sapui5/cp-portal-cloud-foundry-new-sapui5.md

   - How to add an existing SAPUI5 app to your site

 ## Intro
-In this tutorial, you'll use the **Content Manager** to add an SAPUI5 app to your site.
+In this tutorial, you'll use the **Content Manager** to add apps to SAP Build Work Zone.

 ### Open Content Manager